Our goal is to share information and products that are truly helpful to renters.

 1. What if I’m leaving, but my roommates are staying behind?

-In this situation, you should still give a vacate notice letter to the landlord.
+If you’re moving but your roommates are not, you should still provide a vacate notice letter to the landlord.
 Read your lease carefully to see if it includes specific requirements for multi-tenant renting.
 There may be an abbreviated inspection of some part of the property — for example, your bedroom — to verify that your security deposit can be returned.

 2. Can I give notice early – 60 or 90 days before my departure?